x-govuk/govuk-prototype-components/docs/sub-navigation.md

     [
       { text: "visuallyHiddenTitle" },
       { text: "string" },
-      { text: "A hidden title for the navigation." }
+      { text: "A hidden title for the navigation.
+Defaults to ‘Pages in this section’." }
     ],
     [
       { text: "classes" },